For the FITs | The Hidden Value of Advanced Practice Nurses in Cardiovascular Training

 When it comes to frontline health care professionals, we commonly think of nurses and doctors.
-However, in the U.S. there is a third group of providers who are frequently under-recognized yet growing in importance: the mid-level practitioner.
+However, in the U.S. there is a third group of providers who are frequently under-recognized yet growing in importance: the advanced practice nurse.

-Consisting of nurse practitioners (NPs) and physician assistants, mid-level providers have become an integral part of patient care, especially during the COVID-19 pandemic.
+Consisting of nurse practitioners (NPs) and physician assistants, advanced practice nurses have become an integral part of patient care, especially during the COVID-19 pandemic.

-In academic institutions, mid-level providers often work alongside medical residents and fellows, and overlap in responsibilities ranging from primary clinician on the medical floors to proceduralist in the cardiac catheterization laboratory (cath lab).
+In academic institutions, advanced practice nurses often work alongside medical residents and fellows, and overlap in responsibilities ranging from primary clinician on the medical floors to proceduralist in the cardiac catheterization laboratory (cath lab).

-Throughout these interactions, an unspoken exchange of knowledge and skill often occurs as mid-level providers and house staff physicians partner together to provide patient care.
+Throughout these interactions, an unspoken exchange of knowledge and skill often occurs as advanced practice nurses and house staff physicians partner together to provide patient care.

 In this article, I share a conversation with Jessica A. Lim, APRN, NP, and Derek A. Pineda, RN, NP, MS, nurse practitioners who work at the Zena and Michael A. Weiner Cardiovascular Institute at Mount Sinai Hospital in New York City, regarding the underappreciated educational impact that clinical fellows and NPs provide for one another at cardiovascular training programs.